The Ultimate Guide to Observing Jupiter

 • About 11 Earths placed side-by-side would match the diameter of Jupiter.

-• The Italian astronomer Galileo Galilei discovered the four largest — Io, Europa, Ganymede, and Callisto in 1610 and are known as the Galilean Satellites.
+• The Italian astronomer Galileo Galilei discovered the four largest — Io, Europa, Ganymede, and Callisto- in 1610, known as the Galilean Satellites.
 Each has its unique characteristics: Io is covered in hundreds of active volcanoes, Europa may have a water ocean that exists beneath its surface that could harbor life, Ganymede is the largest moon in the Solar System, and Callisto might also have an ocean buried deep beneath its icy surface.

 • Discovered in 1979 by NASA's Voyager 1 spacecraft, Jupiter has rings, but unlike Saturn's ring system, it is much smaller.
 Its rings are very faint and cannot be seen in amateur telescopes.
 They consist of tiny particles due to collisions between Jupiter's moons and meteorites.